 Any evolution of the system call interface must be supported elsewhere,

 For details and background, see

-Finally, the Go tool chain (compilers, linkers, build tools, and so on) are under active development and may change behavior.
+Finally, the Go toolchain (compilers, linkers, build tools, and so on) is under active development and may change behavior.
 This means, for instance, that scripts that depend on the location and properties of the tools may be broken by a point release.

 These caveats aside, we believe that Go 1 will be a firm foundation for the development of Go and its ecosystem.